 Designed to allow juniors and seniors enrolled in the program to examine significant problems in Africa in an interdisciplinary manner.
 Topics vary from year to year, reflecting faculty research interests.
 Prerequisite: one core course and one cognate course, or instructor's permission.
 Required of all program concentrators; open to others by permission of program director and course instructor.

-Topics in Francophone Literature, Culture, and History
+Topics in Literature and Ethics

 Topics in Postcolonial Literature